 2. SEO-friendly URLs

-Well optimized URLs are important for both search engines and website visitors.
-They should be accurate, well-structured and help describe a web page content.
-When people see such links on search results pages and forums, they are more likely to click through, which is exactly what we want.
+SEO-friendly URLs are composed of meaningful words, rather than numbers and symbols.
+They are important for both search engines and website visitors.
+They should be accurate, well-structured, and help describe a web page content.
+When people see such URLs on search results pages and other websites, they are much more likely to click through, which is what we want.

 A good URL should: